dhermes/exploration/README.md

   ([gist][56])
 - Discussion of parametric curves; particularly classification and implicitization ([gist][57])
 - Some notes on GMRES ([gist][58])
+- Discussion of spectral norm as dual to the nuclear norm, in the sense of linear programming ([gist][59])

 [1]: https://github.com/dhermes/profiling-multicore-python
 [2]: https://github.com/dhermes/bossylobster-blog/issues/63